Garegin866/signalstream/docs/rbac.md

 Content curator.

 **Can:**
-- Everything a User can do.
+- Everything a **User** can do
-- Create tags.
-- Create/edit/delete items.
+- Create, edit, and delete items
+- Attach tags to items
+- Moderate content quality

 **Cannot:**
+- Create tags
-- View all users.
+- View all users
-- Change roles.
+- Change roles
-- Delete users.
-- Access administrative tools.
+- Access administrative endpoints

 ---